mayuresh108/aws-route53/README.md

-# aws-route53
+# AWS Route53

-Sample code for creating route53 entries
+Sample code for CRUD operations on AWS route53 using AWS SDK APIs